robotkad/kafka-demo/README.md

 Topic compaction would be ideal, but has not been implemented.
 Neither have deletions, but the idea would be that you would emit a tombstone event to remove an id from the in-memory stores.

+## tl:dr;

+- push in new ids via curl (eg; `curl -X POST http://localhost:8080/blocked -H "Content-Type: application/json" -d '["33287ae3-4a01-4ae8-8d41-e41ff92fd982"]'`)
+- view current ids in a browser `http://localhost:8080/blocked ` (or `curl` if you are not as lazy as me)
+- view docker logs and observe that any one of the five app server returns your request with the full set of id's. anime_wow.wav

 ## Prerequisites

 Before you begin, ensure you have;